Docs › Examples › Basics

 Generate a hex grid covering a layer

--grid builds a regular grid (square, hex, hex2) covering the target's bounding box.
+-grid builds a regular grid (square, square2, hex, hex2, rhombus, rhombus2, triangle, triangle2) covering the target's bounding box.
+Use interval= to set the cell side length directly, or cols=, rows= or cells= to set an approximate grid resolution.
+Use cell-scale= to shrink or expand cells from their centers.
 Pair it with a spatial join to style the grid cells using interpolated count data (-join interpolate=POPULATION).

 Reprojection